-A protein filled breakfast treat that’s great after a tough workout.
-Or serve this Recover Crispie Crumble over ice cream or warm fruit like a dessert.
+Recover Crispie Crumble is a protein filled breakfast treat that’s great after a tough workout.
+Or serve this gluten free crumble over ice cream or warm fruit like a dessert fruit crisp.

 I think next time I’ll try baking it on a cookie sheet in one layer so that all gets nice and golden brown, though the bake time might need to be decreased.